Basement Remodeling:

 7 Basement Storage

-In many cases, a basement can end up as a general storage area.
-For maximum use, plan that at the onset.
+In many cases, a DIY basement can become a general storage area.
+Plan that at the onset for maximum use.

 For instance, a basement’s storage capacity can be maximized with space-saving organizers, like floor-to-ceiling cabinets, shelves, furniture with drawers, and DIY benches with under-compartments.